haroldrubio/CS685_Sarcasm/README.md

 User-Augmented Transformer-based Sarcasm Detector on the SARC Dataset

 ## Data
+**Note: There are 3 RoBERTa-tokenized posts in main_tok that exceed the 512 sequence length constraint.**
-The data included is the processed data from the [SARC](https://nlp.cs.princeton.edu/SARC/2.0/) dataset. `main_tok` and `pol_tok` contain tokenized versions of the data in `main` and `pol` from the SARC dataset.
+The data included is the processed data from the [SARC](https://nlp.cs.princeton.edu/SARC/2.0/) dataset. `main_tok` and `pol_tok` contain tokenized versions of the data in `main` and `pol` from the SARC dataset by the NLTK word tokenizer and hugging-face RoBERTa tokenizer.
 The data included are single posts with no ancestors, responses or information about the author of the post.
 Below is the structure of the data-holding variables found in the `load_data` notebook:
 ![cs685data](https://user-images.githubusercontent.com/43583679/95688545-287cac00-0bd9-11eb-8868-400e9ea25a1a.png)